gregory-ledenev/java-class-extension/README.md

     DynamicClassExtension.sharedExtension(item, Item_Shippable.class).ship();
 }
 ```
-Supporting a new `Item` class using the Java Class Extension library requires just adding a new operation for that new `Item` class.
+Supporting a new `Item` class using the Java Class Extension library requires just adding the operations for that new `Item` class.
 No need to change any other code.
 That is it.

 #### Details ####
 For the most of the cases a shared instance of `DynamicClassExtension` should be used.
 But if there is a need to have different implementations of extensions in different places or domains it is possible to create and utilise new instances of `DynamicClassExtension`.